What Is Multimedia Design?

 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), multimedia designers, which are included in the classification of multimedia artists and animators, were projected to see a six percent growth in job opportunities from 2012-2022.
-The median annual wages for these workers were $63,630 per year in 2014.
+According to the U.S. Bureau of Labor Statistics (BLS), multimedia designers, which are included in the classification of multimedia artists and animators, were projected to see a six percent growth in job opportunities from 2014-2024.
+The median annual wages for these workers was $63,630 per year in 2014.
 The BLS stated that those working in the motion picture and video industries earned average wages of $73,950, while those in computer systems design earned mean wages of $71,860 in 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: